 What Is a Test Sieve?
-(Definition, Components, & Types + Video)
+(Definition, Components, and Types)

 Imagine someone shaking a pan full of dirt and water looking for pieces of gold.
 As they shake the pan up and down and from side to side, the small pieces of dirt and water fall through the openings in the screen.
 The bigger pieces of rocks don’t go through the holes, and they can search through what’s left in the pan for gold.